hanrive/a3web/README.md

     - Plain text by Monday November 27 and page done by Monday December 4
 4. Steeler bio (Chloe)
 5. Skyler bio
+    -Plain text by Monday November 27 and page done by Monday December 4
 6. Mocha bio
     - Plain text by Monday November 27 and page done by Monday December 4
 7. Phoebe bio